artha42/quartz-jruby/README.markdown

 ## Usage

+Install with

+        $ gem install quartz-jruby

+You need to require the jars included /java directory independently.

+        require 'quartz'
         class TestScheduler
           include Quartz::Scheduler
           schedule(:say_hello_5, :every=>5.seconds) { info "every 5 seconds" }
           schedule(:say_hello_30, :every=>30.seconds) { error "every 30 seconds" }
         end
         TestScheduler.instance.run

+If you use log4j in your app, quartz-jruby integrates with it as well.

 ## Feedback